mjordan/riprap/README.md

             charset: utf8mb4
             collate: utf8mb4_unicode_ci
 ```
+Then follow these instructions from within the `riprap` directory:

 1. Create a MySQL user with `create` privileges
 1. Edit .env so that this line contains the user, password, and database name you want: `DATABASE_URL=mysql://user:password@127.0.0.1:3306/riprap` and the other lines starting with DATABASE_URL are commented out.